 Rest on Day 2 (no walking, no running whatsoever), then repeat the first day on Day 3.
-The only tweak you will need to make is include a one-minute jog after the first 10 minutes of walking.
+The only tweak you will need to make is including a one-minute jog after the first 10 minutes of walking.
 Then walk the rest of the way.

 On the fourth day, do another 20 minutes walking, just as in Day 1.
 On Day 5, repeat Day 3, but this time, jog on Minutes 9 and 11.

 From the sixth day onwards, add an extra minute of running every two days.
 It will get to a point where you are running half of the 20 minutes and walking the other half.
 Instead of running and walking 10 full minutes apiece, alternate between the two by splitting them into shorter segments.

 Start by running two minutes and walking for one minute.
 Then run three minutes, walk one minute; run four, walk one; run five, walk one; six and so on, until you get to the point where you are doing a full 20-minute uninterrupted jog.